YIZHE12/music_recom/README.md

 2. Weighted Alternating Least Squares (WALS)

 WALS converge faster and handle the unobserved entries better.
+SGD need to combine with negative sampling and gravity to handle unobserved data.
+Negative sampling only modify a small percentage of the weights, rather than all of them, for each training sample.
+Gravity is a global prior that pushes the prediction of any pair towards zero.

 One of the main issue of collobrative filtering is cold-start problem: for item or user that it hasn't seen before.